 - Unlike for-profit corporations the information you need to secure a job lead is very available in the nonprofit sector.
 You always hear people say this, getting a job is all about networking.
 For better or worse, finding the best job for you often comes down to knowing the right people.
 Maintain relationships from past jobs, internships and volunteer experiences.”
 Thus, having the correct experience volunteering, and the right approach is a strong way in.

 - The staff at many nonprofits are devoted and many bring (well deserved) expectations of work ethic, professionalism, and impact.

 - Remember that in the nonprofit world it is much better publicized when their events are, and how to get involved with an organization.

 - Each of these are opportunities to get your foot in the door.

 - So, go to their website, and you will find many doorways in.

 - Information on how to volunteer, and even the Executive Director’s email is normally located right there.

 (1) Finding the position you are right for and sticking with it.
 If you can choose a position that you are interested and stick with it you will always be employed.

-- Story: many people always say, “wow I would be great at event planning,” but only stay in the position (if they can get it) for a year to three years on average.
+- Story: many people feel and say, “wow I would be great at event fundraising,” but if they get the opportunity only stay in the department (if they can get their foot in the door) for two to three years on average.

 - This is the same for Grant Writers, why are they so in demand?
 This is because most people do not stay in these roles for long as W2 staff.
 Once they learn the trade most move up into larger roles or choose to leave staff positions so they can instead consult as an experienced grant writing professionals.